geological-survey-of-queensland/gsq-metadata-extraction/filepath-metadata-extraction/README.md

 The raw training data is provided in the form of a csv file with a column for each of the feature of the data as described in Task Definition.
 During research the ‘LookupDOSFilePath’ and ‘FileName’ columns are used for inputs, the former is very similar to the real input that this model might operate on, the latter is a shorter substring of the former that is useful in testing models with shorter training times.
 Each field in the csv file is a variable length string or empty.

-After pre-processing the data is contained in a dictionary that maps column names onto multidimensional arrays of onehot encoded vector representations the characters:
+After pre-processing the data is contained in a dictionary that maps column names onto multidimensional arrays of onehot encoded vector representations of the characters:

 ```
 {